 Aletia Upstairs is a cabaretist and a singer-songwriter in the jazz and chanson tradition with a background in theatre and World Music.
 She uses multiple languages, intercultural performing arts, original music, poetry, stand-up comedy, puppetry, multi-media, verbatim, historical and fairytale references in her work.
-As a graduate from the prestigious Cabaret Conference at Yale she has entertained audiences in Italy, Germany, Portugal, South Korea, Japan, Poland, Qatar, South Africa, Scotland, the USA and India.
+She has entertained audiences in Italy, Germany, Portugal, South Korea, Japan, Poland, Qatar, South Africa, Scotland, the USA and India.
 Her current work is a production called Mata Hari, a verbatim piece about the life of the exotic dancer and convicted spy.

-With an ardent interest in World Music, she sings in many languages, including Portuguese, Italian, German, Spanish, French, Dutch, Greek, Korean, Japanese, Hindi, Tamil, Malayalam, Arabic, Sepedi, Zulu, Xhosa, Swahili and Afrikaans.
+She sings in many languages, including Portuguese, Italian, German, Spanish, French, Dutch, Greek, Korean, Japanese, Hindi, Tamil, Malayalam, Arabic, Zulu, Xhosa, Swahili, Sepedi and Afrikaans.

-In the UK she has performed as singer-songwriter, cabaretist and as jazz singer at The Edinburgh Fringe, Tristan Bates Theatre, St James Studio, Platform Theatre, The Pheasantry, Leicester Square Theatre, Jermyn Street Theatre, Ronnie Scott’s, The Pigalle Club, The Hot August Fringe at The Royal Vauxhall Tavern, The Battersea Barge, The Bowery, Downstairs at Sergio’s, Black’s Members’ Club, Miss Q’s, The Wilmington Arms, The Edge, Vinopolis, Ryan’s Bar, The Star of Kings, The Bedford Pub, PJ’s and Arts Cellar Club.
+In the UK she has performed as singer-songwriter, cabaretist and jazz singer at The Edinburgh Fringe, Tristan Bates Theatre, St James Studio, Platform Theatre, The Pheasantry, Leicester Square Theatre, Jermyn Street Theatre, Ronnie Scott’s, Hackney Attic, The Pigalle Club, The Hot August Fringe at The Royal Vauxhall Tavern, The Battersea Barge, The Bowery, Downstairs at Sergio’s, Black’s Members’ Club, The Wilmington Arms, The Edge, Vinopolis, Ryan’s Bar, The Star of Kings, The Bedford Pub, PJ’s and Arts Cellar Club.